thiagotnunes/change-stream-sample/README.md

 ## Application

-The application specified in the `com.google.changestreams.Main` will perform the following:
+The application specified in the `com.google.changestreams.PipelineMain` will perform the following:

 1. It will read the specified change stream for 10 minutes of data (from now to 10 minutes in the future).
 2. It will extract the commit timestamps of each record streamed.